-4.6 | A bridgeless integrated PFC converter for automotive applications
+4.6 A bridgeless integrated PFC converter for automotive applications

-The authors in [29] proposed a bridgeless integrated PFC converter for PEVs application as shown in Figure 15.
-In plugin charging mode, the converter operates in boost as well as buck/boost mode.
-During the positive half cycle of the input voltage, the converter operates in the boost mode and in the negative half cycle of the input voltage, it operates as an inverting buck/boost converter.
+The authors in [29] proposed a bridgeless integrated PFC converter for plug-in electric vehicles (PEVs) application as shown in Fig.15.
+In plug-in charging mode, the converter operates in boost as well as buck/boost mode.
+During the postive half cycle of the input voltage, the converter operates in the boost mode and in the negative half cycle of the input voltage, it operates as an inverting buck/boost converter.
 Moreover, in either boost or buck/boost mode, two semiconductor devices are in the current path similar to other bridgeless converters.
 Therefore, efficiency of the converter will be similar to that of the other existing bridgeless converters.
-Apart from plug-in charging mode, this converter works in other modes of vehicles, that is, propulsion and regenerative braking.
+Apart from plug-in charging mode, this converter works in other modes of vehicles, i.e., propulsion and regenerative braking.

-The comparative study of bridgeless buck/boost converters has been conducted based on the number of components and the number of semiconductor devices that come in the current path during switch-on and switch-off conditions shown in Table 5.
+The comparative study of bridgeless buck/boost converters has been conducted based on the number of components and the number of semiconductor devices that come in current path during switch-on and switch-off conditions shown in Table 5.
 The voltage conversion ratio of each topology has been shown in Table 6.